BrockAHall/digitalframeworks-spring2019/assignment1.md

 * The graphics were of okay quality.
 The interactive feature was interesting.
 The article was not long enough, however.
 I would give it a 4.
    * The interactive county search drew me in.
 More information, perhaps comparing Texas to other states would be useful.
 * Consider some tasks a data story must do well: (present, compare, organize, correlate)
-   * The data was presented, not really compared with another state, organized in an interesting way, and was correlated.
+   * The data was presented, not really compared with another state and organized in an interesting way.

 ### Objective: Type and color (if piece includes graphics)